-The Bank's exposure to the risk of changes in market interest rates relates primarily to due from other banks and unquoted debt securities classified as loans.
+The Bank's exposure to the risk of changes in market interest rates relates primarily to due from other banks and financial assets at amortized cost.
 Interest margin may increase or reduce as a result of such changes in market interest rates.
-The Bank monitors movements in market interest rates and reviews on monthly basis, interest rates of due from other banks and unquoted debt securities classified as loans.
+The Bank monitors movements in market interest rates and reviews on monthly basis, interest rates of due from other banks and financial assets at amortized cost.

-The Bank has fixed its interest on loans and receivables and bills payable until maturity.
+The Bank has fixed its interest on loans and receivables, deposit liabilities, and bills payable until maturity.
 It has not extended loans nor obtained loans with floating interest rates.

-The tables below illustrate the sensitivity of the Bank's profit with respect to changes in the interest rates of its due from other banks, including short-term investments, and unquoted debt securities classified as loan due to reasonably possible change in interest rates, with all other variables held constant:
+The tables below illustrate the sensitivity of the Bank's profit with respect to changes in the interest rates of its due from other banks, including time deposits and short-term investments, and financial assets at amortized cost due to reasonably possible change in interest rates, with all other variables held constant: